mahammadasim/asdvsadfasdf/README.md

             println("Hi there!")
         // `return Unit` or `return` is optional
     }
+    ```
 - Single expressions functions
     - When a function returns a single expression, the curly braces can be omitted and the body is specified after a = symbol:
     ```kotlin
     fun double(x: Int): Int = x * 2
+    ```

 - Infix Notation
-    - Functions marked with the infix keyword can also be called using the infix notation (omitting the dot and the parentheses for the call).
+    - Functions marked with the infix keyword can also be called using the infix notation [omitting the dot and the parentheses for the call].
 Infix function calls have lower precedence than arithmetic operators, type casts, and the rangeTo operator.
-Infix functions must meet the following requirements:
+Infix functions must meet the following requirements.
         - They must be member functions or extension functions.
         - They must have a single parameter.
         - The parameter must not accept variable number of arguments and must have no default value.

         ```kotlin
         infix fun Int.shl(x: Int): Int { ... }

-    // calling the function using the infix notation
-    1 shl 2
+        // calling the function using the infix notation 1 shl 2

         // is the same as
         1.shl(2)
+        ```
 ### Lambda Functions
 - Syntax of Lambda expressions
     - A lambda expression is always surrounded by curly braces, argument declarations go inside curly braces and have optional type annotations, the code_body goes after an arrow -> sign.
 If the inferred return type of the lambda is not Unit, then the last expression inside the lambda body is treated as return value